In this Guide

 It’s the best choice for small businesses like a farm or handyman shop who need a midsize model, since it’s OSHA certified.
-It can handle any average-size tools, and it still keeps the price tag well below $1,000.
+It can handle any average-size tools.

 The Powermate is our ultimate recommendation for ambitious DIYer’s, farmers, or home mechanics who have lots of projects and tools to supply.
 It’s the largest compressor here, and it puts out the most power in terms of both CFM and continuous feeds.
 If you’re using tools that require 10 CFM or less, you’ll be good to go!